The Turkish Central Bank raises its key rate to 50% in the face of inflation. - ExBulletin

 The Turkish Central Bank raises its key rate to 50% in the face of inflation.

-The Turkish central bank raised its key interest rate by five percentage points, resuming a policy of raising rates aimed at combating soaring inflation which is causing serious economic difficulties for households.
+ANKARA, Turkey (AP) Turkey's central bank raised its key interest rate by 5 percentage points on Thursday, resuming a policy of raising rates aimed at combating soaring inflation that is causing serious economic difficulties for households .

-In a surprise move, the central bank announced it was raising the benchmark one-week repo rate to 50%.

 Tight monetary policy will be maintained until a significant and sustained decline in the underlying monthly inflation trend is observed, the bank said.